xKDR/Karmana.jl/README.md

 Karmana.jl is a library which implements utilities to munge CMIE CPHS data and visualize it.
 It exposes multiple, orthogonal capabilities.

-Karmana is built on the [Makie.jl](https://github.com/MakieOrg/Makie.jl) ecosystem, including the [GeoMakie.jl](https://github.com/MakieOrg/GeoMakie.jl) package.
+Karmana's visualization utilities are built on the [Makie.jl](https://github.com/MakieOrg/Makie.jl) ecosystem, including the [GeoMakie.jl](https://github.com/MakieOrg/GeoMakie.jl) package.

 The package is built to automate some processes to:
+- Retrieve and process data from the CMIE CPHS and Capex databases
-- Plot data on maps of India.
+- Plot this data on maps of India.
 - Create coherent and good-looking posters of plots quickly and easily.

 ## Installing